 Vieques is known for horses that roam throughout the island.
 Most have owners, but since the island is so small, they roam free.
 A night time kayak tour of bioluminescent Mosquito Bay is also a must – it’s surreal to watch the water light up as you paddle along.
 But make sure not to visit during a full moon, because the bay doesn't light properly, and many operators don't even host experiences.
 I made the mistake of scheduling my last two trips to Vieques during a full moon!

-Some of the trails and waterfalls are still closed after the extensive damage from Hurricane Maria in 2017.
-However, trails are slowly opening back up.
+The forest was extensively damaged by Hurricane Maria in 2017, but trails have been gradually reopening.
 After a challenging hike, I love taking a dip in La Mina Falls, a stunning waterfall with a natural pool.
 The water is bitterly cold, but I guarantee that it will help your sore muscles feel better.
 I recommend going early in the morning during a weekday, to avoid crowds.

 I may be biased, but I think the southern coast of Puerto Rico is one of the most underrated regions of the island.
 Many visitors tend to stay in San Juan and its surrounding areas, but there is plenty to see, do, and of course, eat, here.
 The biggest city on the coast is Ponce, which is known for its culture.
 It’s home to El Museo de la Musica Puertorriqueña, containing memorabilia of the many Puerto Rican music genres.
 El Museo de Arte de Ponce is one of the most prominent museums in the Caribbean, with an impressive permanent collection, including the famous painting Flaming June by Frederic Leighton.
 Growing up, my Dad used to take us to Ponce once a month on a weekend outing, and it's become a special place for me to return.